mozilla-services/docs/source/storage/apis-2.0.rst

     - **304 Not Modified:**  no objects in the collection have been modified since the timestamp in the *X-If-Modified-Since* header.
     - **404 Not Found:**  the user has no such collection.
+    - **412 Precondition Failed:**  an object in the collection has been modified since the timestamp in the *X-If-Unmodified-Since* header.

 **GET** **https://<endpoint-url>/storage/<collection>/<id>**